-A triangular matrix is a square matrix which is either upper or lower triangular.
+A triangular matrix is a square matrix that is either upper or lower triangular.

-A diagonal matrix is a matrix which is both upper and lower triangular: in other words, all of its nonzero entries appear in diagonal positions.
+A diagonal matrix is a matrix that is both upper and lower triangular: in other words, all of its nonzero entries appear in diagonal positions.

 Theorem.
-If A is triangular square matrix then $\det A$ is the product of the diagonal entries of A.
+If A is triangular square matrix then det A is the product of the diagonal entries of A.